hrz-unimr/netpoint/README.md

 ========

 ## Introduction ##
-* The object of netpoint is the creation of a customizable webkiosk system based on Debian-Live and Firefox.
+* The object of netpoint is the creation of a customizable webkiosk system based on Debian-Live and Firefox / SEB.

 ## Requirements ##
 * Debian Linux (Wheezy recommended)